 Stellar (XLM) PROs

-- High Speed of Transactions – Each transaction gets validated in max 5 sec.
+- High Speed of Transactions – Each transaction gets validated in max of 5 sec.

 - Low Transaction Costs

 - It incorporates Tech Improvements like Blockchain Smart Contracts and multi signatures.

 - Decentralisation of Stellar as the protocol doesn’t have a fixed number of validators.

 - Partnerships with big names like IBM, Stripe and recently the government of Ukraine.

 Stellar (XLM) CONs

 - Minimum Limit for Having Access – You must have at least 20 XLM coins in your wallet.